Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 1144 of Meeus index or 2097 from Brown series.

-The length of the lunation is 29 days, 13 hours and 44 minutes.
-It is 1 hour and 24 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 13 hours and 44 minutes and it is 1 hour and 24 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 1 hour longer than the mean synodic month length.
 It is 6 hours and 3 minutes shorter compared to 21st century's longest synodic month length.

-Moon is at perigee at 01:42.
-It is 15 days after previous apogee on 1 July 2092 at 10:09 in ♊ Gemini.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 11 days, until point of next apogee on 29 July 2092 at 00:58 in ♊ Gemini.
+Moon is at perigee at 01:42 about 15 days since last apogee on 1 July 2092 at 10:09 in ♊ Gemini the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 11 days until point of next apogee on 29 July 2092 at 00:58 in ♊ Gemini.

-10 days after ascending node on 7 July 2092 at 07:36 in ♌ Leo.
-The Moon is located north of the ecliptic over the following 2 days, until the lunar orbit crosses from North to South in descending node on 20 July 2092 at 04:19 in ♒ Aquarius.
+10 days after ascending node on 7 July 2092 at 07:36 in ♌ Leo the Moon is positioned north of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from North to South in descending node on 20 July 2092 at 04:19 in ♒ Aquarius.

 At 20:34 the Moon is meeting its standstill point to reach South declination of ∠-20.092°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠20.082° at the point of next standstill in ♋ Cancer on 31 July 2092 at 20:14.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠20.082° at the point of next northern standstill in ♋ Cancer on 31 July 2092 at 20:14.

 In 1 day on 19 July 2092 at 00:24 in ♒ Aquarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.